Elaquen7/playground/README.md

 Hello there!
 (Insert pop culture reference here)
 https://youtu.be/dQw4w9WgXcQ
-The quick brown fox jumps over the lazy dog
+The quick brown fox jumps over the lazy dog.
 This sentence is false.